MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 ## Prerequisites

 * A general understanding of adaptive dialogs in the Bot Framework V4 SDK is helpful.
-For more information, see [introduction to adaptive dialogs][1].
+For more information, see an [introduction to adaptive dialogs][1].
-* A general understanding of [Events and triggers in adaptive dialogs][2].
+* A general understanding of [events and triggers in adaptive dialogs][2].
-* A general understanding of [Actions in adaptive dialogs][3].
+* A general understanding of [actions in adaptive dialogs][3].
-* A general understanding of [Memory scopes and managing state in Adaptive Dialogs][11].
+* A general understanding of [memory scopes and managing state in adaptive dialogs][11].

 ## Inputs